chenota/alexdb/media/vc_example.md

 ### Conclusion

 We used AlexDB to store received messages and create a vector clock tracker for a single process in a distributed system.
-This example demonstrates the modularity and power of AlexDB.
+This example demonstrates how AlexDB can be trivially adapted to a wide variety of circumstances that it wasn't necessarily designed for.